tigera-solutions/cc-eks-egress-gw/README.md

    echo export SUBNETIDEGW1A=$SUBNETIDEGW1A >> ~/egwLabVars.env
    echo export SUBNETIDEGW1B=$SUBNETIDEGW1B >> ~/egwLabVars.env
    ```

+   After the custom subnets for Calico and the egress gateway were created the VPC will look like the following diagram:

    ![subnets-created](https://user-images.githubusercontent.com/104035488/204161704-b983eec0-358d-4b17-a68c-d5698a795680.png)

-5. Uninstall the AWS VPC CNI and install Calico CNI
+5. **Uninstall the AWS VPC CNI and install Calico CNI**

    Uninstall AWS VPN CNI